terrabakky/documentation-api/Settings.md

-## Delete setting
+## Delete communication setting

-A DELETE request to this endpoint allows a user to delete a setting.
+A DELETE request to this endpoint allows a user to delete a communication setting.

 **IMPORTANT:**
 &nbsp;&nbsp;&nbsp;User role defines how they may use this endpoint: